Custom car projects demonstrate how large-scale 3D printing accelerates automotive development, from initial design to final production.

-Mock-ups are scale or full-size models of a design, used for various purposes, such as aesthetic design evaluation, fit-testing, product testing, demonstration, teaching, and promotion.
-In the Automotive industry, these physical models of car designs range from simple sketches to full-scale prototypes.
-Made of various materials, such as clay, foam, plastic, or metal, they are essential for validating the functionality, aesthetics, and performance of new car concepts before they go into production.
+Automotive mock-ups are scale or full-size models used to evaluate design, fit, and performance.
+In the car industry, these physical prototypes range from simple sketches to complex, full-scale models.
+Constructed from clay, foam, plastic, or metal, they are essential for validating the functionality and aesthetics of new vehicle concepts before mass production.

-- Validate the precise fit of the part to the custom-design car, before it goes into production;
+- Validate the precise fit of the part to the custom-design car, before it moves to the production line;

 - Reduce the risk of errors, defects, and rework, saving time and money;